Reverse Mortgage Guides - making the pros and cons of reverse mortgages clear.

 8. A reverse mortgage is similar to a home equity loan

-False.
-The only similarity between a reverse mortgage and a home equity loan is that both use the home's equity as collateral.
+A reverse mortgage and a home equity loan both use the home’s equity as collateral; however, there are also some differences.
+For example,

 • Any homeowner can apply for a home equity loan.
-A homeowner must be age 62 to apply for a reverse mortgage.
+A homeowner must be at least age 62 to be eligible for a reverse mortgage.

-• A home equity loan must be repaid in monthly payments over 5 or 10 years.
-A reverse mortgage is not paid back until the homeowner moves out of the property or passes away.
+• A home equity loan typically must be repaid in monthly payments over 5 or 10 years.
+A reverse mortgage is typically not paid back until the homeowner moves out of the property for 12 consecutive months or passes away.

-• A home equity loan charges no closing costs but has a higher interest rate over the life of the loan.
-A reverse mortgage charges upfront closing costs but has lower interest over the course of the loan.
+• A home equity loan that charges no closing costs may have a higher interest rate over the life of the loan.
+A reverse mortgage charges upfront closing costs but generally has lower interest over the course of the loan.